-The cost reimbursement mechanism for OPOs offers substantial incentives and opportunities for shifting costs to kidneys and therefore to the Medicare program, which already faces financial pressures associated with higher healthcare costs, growing enrollment, and an aging population.
-6 Firstly, any intention to procure kidneys from deceased donors permits OPOs to allocate direct costs to the kidney acquisition charges, including shared direct costs such as surgeon or lab fees, even for non-viable kidneys.
-This cost-shifting practice is easy to implement because kidney procurements may occur in conjunction with the procurement of other organs, and the OPOs only need to declare an intent to procure the kidneys, regardless of the likelihood of viable procurement.
-This is especially important given that multi-organ procurements share the same direct, overhead, operational, and managerial expenses, which may be hard to disentangle between the organs.
+The cost reimbursement mechanism for OPOs offers substantial incentives and opportunities for shifting costs to kidneys and therefore to the Medicare program, which already faces financial pressures associated with higher healthcare costs, growing enrollment, and an aging population.6 Firstly, any intention to procure kidneys from deceased donors permits OPOs to allocate direct costs to the kidney acquisition charges, including shared direct costs such as surgeon or lab fees, even for non-viable kidneys.
+This cost-shifting practice is easy to implement because kidney procurements may occur in conjunction with the procurement of other organs, and the OPOs only need to declare an intent to procure the kidneys, regardless of the likelihood of viable procurement.7 This is especially important given that multi-organ procurements share the same direct, overhead, operational, and managerial expenses, which may be hard to disentangle between the organs.
 Secondly, having end-of-year reconciliations for kidneys and timely payments for other organs may allow the OPOs to shift any unassigned costs to the kidneys at the end of each fiscal year as long as the OPO originally declared an intent to procure the kidneys.
-Finally, the allocation method for administrative and general costs, based on the relative size of each organ's direct and overhead costs, incentivizes OPOs to amplify these costs for kidneys to allocate a larger share of administrative and general costs towards kidney reimbursements.
+Finally, the allocation method for administrative and general costs, based on the relative size of each organ's direct and overhead costs and the absent adequate Medicare oversight and accountability, incentivizes OPOs to amplify these costs for kidneys to allocate a larger share of administrative and general costs towards kidney reimbursements.8

 Prior healthcare and accounting research provides evidence for cost-shifting mainly in the hospital care system in the United States (e.g., Danzon, 1982; Eldenburg and Soderstrom, 1996), with a few international exceptions (Eldenburg et al., 2017).
-Studies in both California and Washington State indicate that hospitals shifted costs to outpatients, especially via strategic cost allocation by increasing outpatient services, when Medicare began using prospectively defined rates instead of cost-based reimbursement for inpatients (Danzon, 1982; Eldenburg and Kallapur, 1997).
-At the same time, recent research also provides evidence of cost-shifting from Medicare to private insurance, such as after the passage of the 2010 Patient Protection and Affordable Care Act (Frakt, 2011).
-This cost-shifting behavior is influenced by various factors, including managerial incentives, normative pressures from stakeholders emphasizing patient-related services, and
+Studies in both California and Washington State indicate that hospitals shifted costs to outpatients, especially via strategic cost